veereshkatageri/doc-as-code/user_guide/source/user_guide/images.rst

 .. attention::

     No markdown file has been used in this repository.
 The following explaination has been \
-    experimented using doc as code blueprint repository.
+    experimented using doc-as-code blueprint repository.

 .. code-block:: bash